Dive computer: Digital

 The first digital dive computer was a laboratory model, the XDC-1, based on a desktop electronic calculator, converted to run a DCIEM four-tissue algorithm by Kidd and Stubbs in 1975.
 It used pneumofathometer depth input from surface-supplied divers.

 From 1976 the diving equipment company Dacor developed and marketed a digital dive computer which used a table lookup based on stored US Navy tables rather than a real-time tissue gas saturation model.
 The Dacor Dive Computer (DDC), displayed output on light-emitting diodes for: current depth; elapsed dive time; surface interval; maximum depth of the dive; repetitive dive data; ascent rate, with a warning for exceeding 20 metres per minute; warning when no-decompression limit is reached; battery low warning light; and required decompression.

 The Canadian company CTF Systems Inc. then developed the XDC-2 or CyberDiver II (1980), which also used table lookup, and the XDC-3, also known as CyberDiverIII, which used microprocessors, measured cylinder pressure using a high-pressure hose, calculated tissue loadings using the Kidd-Stubbs model, and remaining no-stop time.
-It had an LED matrix display, but was limited by the power supply, as the four 9 V batteries only lasted for 4 hours and it weighed 1.2 kg.
+It had an LED matrix display, but was limited by the power supply, as the four 9 V batteries only lasted for four hours and it weighed 1.2 kg.
 About 700 of the XDC models were sold from 1979 to 1982.

 In 1979 the XDC-4 could already be used with mixed gases and different decompression models using a multiprocessor system, but was too expensive to make an impact on the market.

 In 1982/1983, the Hans Hass-DecoBrain I, designed by Divetronic AG, a Swiss start-up, became the first decompression diving computer, capable of displaying the information that today's diving computers do.
 It worked with a stored decompression table.
 The DecoBrain II was based on Albert A. Bühlmann's 16 compartment (ZH-L12) tissue model, which Jürg Hermann, an electronic engineer, implemented in 1981 on one of Intel's first single-chip microcontrollers as part of his thesis at the Swiss Federal Institute of Technology.

-The 1984 Orca Edge was an early example of a dive computer.
+The 1983 Orca Edge was an early example of a dive computer.
 Designed by Craig Barshinger, Karl Huggins and Paul Heinmiller, the EDGE did not display a decompression plan, but instead showed the ceiling or the so-called "safe-ascent-depth".
 A drawback was that if the diver was faced by a ceiling, he did not know how long he would have to decompress.
-The Edge's large, unique display, however, featuring 12 tissue bars permitted an experienced user to make a reasonable estimate of his or her decompression obligation.
+The Edge's large, unique display, however, featuring 12 tissue bars permitted an experienced user to make a reasonable estimate of their decompression obligation.